 When I first heard of caterpillars at Essex House, I thought they were pillars for cats to sit on.

-Then Linkin, who watches the mistress tend her garden, told me they were worms that consume all.
-So I guessed my rebellous friends were speaking meta-forricle (as my uncle Gib would have sayt), and caterpillars were wicked folk who grew fat while others starved.
+Then Linkin, who watched the mistress tend her garden, told me they were worms that consume all.
+So I guessed my rebellous friends were speaking meta-forricle (as my uncle Gib would have sayt), and caterpillars were wicked folk who grow fat while others starve.

 “Hah!” sayt I to Linkin.
 “The Earl of Essex is dead, and his friends in jail or banished to the country, yet the talk is still the same.
 I heard Queen Puss can’t get her claws on my Earl’s estates.
 Perhaps she wishes he were behind the arras [tapestry] that she stabs so fierce.”